realA10001986/Dash-Gauges/README.md

 >The following instructions only need to be followed once, on fresh Dash Gauges.
 They do not need to be repeated after a firmware update.

-The first step is to establish access to the configuration web site ("Config Portal") in order to configure your Dash Gauges:
+The first step is to establish access to the configuration website ("Config Portal") in order to configure your Dash Gauges:

 - Power up the device and wait until the startup sequence has completed.
 - Connect your computer or handheld device to the WiFi network "DG-AP".